Twin Suns: Casting

 Sam Witwer returned for his final performance as Maul on the show.

 Prior to the conception of "Twin Suns", the showrunners had expressed interest in having Ewan McGregor, who portrayed Obi-Wan Kenobi in the Star Wars prequel trilogy, reprise his role on Rebels in a voice performance, as had been done with Billy Dee Williams as Lando Calrissian, James Earl Jones as Darth Vader, and Frank Oz as Yoda.
 Ultimately, Stephen Stanton, who also voiced AP-5 and Grand Moff Tarkin on the show, was cast to voice an older Ben Kenobi by mimicking the character's portrayal by Alec Guinness in the original trilogy.
-Stanton had previously voiced Kenobi for the 2005 video game Star Wars: Battlefront II and subsequent Star Wars video games.
+Stanton had previously voiced Kenobi for the original Star Wars: Battlefront II (2005) video game and subsequent Star Wars video games.
 He was first considered for the role after a conversation with Filoni during a recording session.
 Stanton was discussing the possibility of Meebur Gascon, a character from The Clone Wars, appearing in the 2015 video game Disney Infinity 3.0; he wanted to voice the character in addition to his role as Kenobi in the game.
 Filoni asked for his Kenobi voice, and co-star Vanessa Marshall prompted Stanton to say Kenobi's line from a A New Hope describing Mos Eisley as a "wretched hive of scum and villainy".
 Filoni was impressed and invited Stanton to record test tracks for Kenobi, who was to appear in a yet-to-be-approved Rebels episode.
 A few weeks later, the episode was approved, and Stanton accepted the offer to voice Kenobi.
 In preparation for the role, Stanton studied archival footage of Guinness, along with his performances from the original trilogy; he later noted the importance of studying the evolution of Guinness' character across the three films as opposed to only looking at A New Hope.
 The voice of James Arnold Taylor, who voiced a younger version of Kenobi in The Clone Wars, is also heard in the holocron message played by Ezra at the beginning of the episode.